SABS-R3-Epidemiology/epiabm/CONTRIBUTING.md

 ## Coding style Guidelines

 We have some general conventions in our `.editorconfig` [file](https://github.com/SABS-R3-Epidemiology/epiabm/blob/main/.editorconfig), and closely follow [PEP8](https://peps.python.org/pep-0008/) conventions in the python code.
-If you start reading our code and you'll get the hang of it, but here are a few pointers:
+If you start reading our code you'll get the hang of it, but here are a few pointers:

   * We indent using four spaces
   * We have an empty newline at the end of files